Raj Barr-Kumar: Advocate & volunteer

-In 1996, Raj was nationally elected to serve as the National 1997 President of The American Institute of Architects (AIA) and became the first person of color to lead the organization in its 140-year history.
+In 1996, Raj was nationally elected to serve as the National 1997 President of The American Institute of Architects (AIA), a trade organization for architects, and became the first person of color to lead the organization in its 140-year history.

 During his tenure, Raj pioneered the annual AIA Legacy Project at the organization's national convention in New Orleans.
 He called for every AIA National Convention to leave improvements to the built environment of the host city.
 The first Legacy Project, an $11.5 million, 117,000 sf facility for New Orleans's homeless was called, "A model of cooperation and achievement."
 The project has been replicated in every host city since 1997, improving schools, community centers, housing, and hospitals.